In Tanzania, eyes turn to succession after president's death

 Speaking on state television late on Wednesday, Hassan said Magufuli, 61, had died from the heart disease that had plagued him for a decade.
 She said burial arrangements were under way but did not indicate when she would be sworn in.

-Government spokesman Hassan Abbasi did not respond to calls and texts seeking comment on succession plans.
+Abbasi, the government spokesman did not respond to calls and texts seeking comment on succession plans.

 Magufuli had not been seen in public since Feb.
 27, sparking rumours he had COVID-19.
 On March 12, officials denied he had fallen ill and on Monday Hassan had urged Tanzanians not to listen to rumours from outside the country.